 Mark is a licensed clinical social worker, originally from Philadelphia.
 He earned a bachelor’s degree in psychology from University of Rochester with a minor in theater and a Master’s in Social Work from Fordham University in New York City.

-In his free time, Mark can usually be found either on his bike or on his feet exploring the natural wonders that Colorado and the Southwest have to offer.
+In his free time, Mark can usually be found either on his bike or on his feet exploring the natural wonders that Colorado and the Southwest have to offer, often with his faithful canine sidekick, “Dos”.
 He enjoys trail running, mountaineering, cycling, snowboarding, bikepacking, and backpacking.
 Aside from outdoor adventuring, Mark finds great joy in singing, spontaneous jam sessions, and nights filled with games and good conversation with family and friends.